We Have Represented Hundreds of People Who Were charged with Crimes of Violence

 When Experience Counts, Count on Experience

-As a division director at the state attorneys office Larry was on call for homicides in Pinellas County Florida.
+As a division director at the state attorneys office Larry was on-call to go out to homicides in Pinellas County all hours of the day and night as part of the homicide response team.
 He would be called to the scene of suspected or confirmed homicides with the police and before the scene was touched to advise law enforcement regarding the crime scene and investigation.
-He was on the homicide response team while at the State Attorney’s Office, also investigating police shootings.

-Larry Sandefer has presented homicide cases to the Grand Jury in Pinellas county for the Grand Jury’s consideration of whether to bring down an Indictment.
+Larry has presented homicide and death cases to the Grand Jury in Pinellas county for the Grand Jury’s consideration of whether to bring an Indictment.

-Mr. Sandefer is intimately familiar with crime scene techniques and evidence procedures in all types of cases including the preservation of evidence, chain of custody issues, collection techniques, and the sciences of forensic evidence .
+He is very familiar with crime scene techniques and evidence procedures in all types of cases including the preservation of evidence, chain of custody issues, collection techniques, and the sciences of forensic evidence .
 These include DNA, fingerprints, polygraphs, blood spatter experts, blood analysis, tire tread and shoe mark analysis, strangulation, injection of substances in to the human body, contract killings, police questioning techniques and violation of rights, child witnesses, child hearsay, wiretaps, authorization or wire intercepts, grounds for obtaining search warrants, fourth amendment search issues, and much more.
+He has experience in all of these areas and has obtained training both as a prosecutor and as a private attorney in these critical areas.

 Larry Sandefer Is an experienced homicide defense lawyer and murder defense lawyer.
 He has extensive experience in representing people charged with murder, homicide, or offenses resulting in death.
 He prosecuted murders from the prosecution side before opening his defense practice.
-He has tried well over 20 murder cases to verdict and has handled many more.
-These homicide cases included multi-jurisdictional cases where Mr. Sandefer worked closely with authorities in other states to invesitgate or resolve murder cases in such states as Illinois, Indiana, Oregon, and California.
+He has tried more than 20 murder cases to verdict and has successfully handled many more.
+These homicide cases included multi-jurisdictional cases where Mr. Sandefer worked closely with authorities in other states to investigate or resolve murder cases in such states as Illinois, Indiana, Oregon, and California.
+As a homicide defense attorney he has handled court appointed murder cases as well as privately retained cases.

 While a Division Director at the office the state attorney he was called to the scene of homicides to advise the police.
-He knows both sides of a homicide case and the types of evidence which are collected and which are sought to be introduced.
+He knows both sides of a homicide case and the types of evidence which are collected and which are sought to be introduced, viable defenses and how to approach and attack a murder accusation .
 He will fight for your rights and your freedom.
-Experts are often necessary for advice and use any homicide or death case.
+Experts are often necessary for advice and use in any homicide or death case.
 We have contacts with and access to the best experts in fields such as blood, toxicology, cause of death, shaken baby syndrome, fingerprints, DNA, Voice analysis, out of court identification, in court identification, false confessions, and many more.

 First degree murder cases may involve a penalty phase.
 Larry Sandefer has handled many penalty phases as both prosecutor and defense attorney.
 Mitigation experts are important in cases where the state is seeking the death penalty.
 While defense to the charge of first-degree murder is paramount, consideration must also be given to preparation for and presentation of mitigation if a penalty phase is necessary.

-In non-death penalty cases the Florida punishment code factors in the degree of injury in scoring points which are used by prosecution and judges to determine what a minimum, or presumptive, sentence should be.
+The Florida punishment code factors in the degree of injury in scoring points which are used by prosecution and judges to determine what a minimum, or presumptive, sentence should be in all cases including violent crimes.
 An injury under the punishment code can be classified as slight, moderate, severe, or death.
 The number of points assigned for each type of injury is different and each can have a dramatic effect on scoring under the punishment code.
-Caselaw and factual differences can allow us to argue that lower points should or may apply in many cases, significantly impacting the resulting sentence upon a plea or conviction.
+Case law and factual differences can allow us to argue that lower points should or may apply in many cases, significantly impacting the resulting sentence upon a plea or conviction.

 Florida statutes do recognize certain mitigating factors for defense, and the facts of each individual case may present individual defenses to certain charges or degrees of offenses.
 These are matters which should be discussed with an experienced robbery, violent crime, or weapons offense defense attorney.
 Please visit our section on experience and qualifications and contact us.
 We look forward to helping you.

-If you are involved in a charge or accusation where someone was injured, or is claiming injury, or where a death has occurred, you should seek the assistance of an experienced violent crime defense attorney immediately.
+If you are involved in a charge or accusation where someone was injured, or is claiming injury, or where a death has occurred, and you are looking for the best defense attorney for you, seek the assistance of an experienced violent crime defense attorney immediately.
 There are things which you can do to help your own defense and things that can be done not only to mitigate these charges but defenses which should be discussed and explored.

 Larry Sandefer – Criminal Defense Attorney